Advancing early research careers through supporting studentships is a key part of the SWEEP programme.

 The students work directly with partners/sponsors in industry or environmental action to help resolve key challenges through research.

 Roger’s PhD works in partnership with the River Otter Beaver Trial, Cornwall Beaver Project, Plymouth City Council and SWEEP.
-Roger’s project is looking into the social implications of reintroducing the Eurasian beaver (Castor fiber) into England.
-He will explore the potential interactions between humans and beavers in the event of reintroduction to England, thus developing an understanding of the potential social benefits (or opportunities) and costs (or conflicts) that may occur and how they interact.
-The reintroduction of beavers in Great Britain is a devolved decision, with a decision on the future of beavers in England due to be given by UK Government in 2020.
+Roger’s project is looking into the human dimensions of reintroducing the Eurasian beaver (Castor fiber) into England.
+He explores the potential interactions between humans and beavers in the event of reintroduction to England, thus developing an understanding of the potential benefits and conflicts that may occur.
+In 2020, UK Government announced that a population of beavers on the River Otter is permitted to remain permanently, with decisions due soon on a national approach to beaver reintroductions and management.

 The main aim of Ben’s PhD is to develop mechanisms for increasing the efficiency of delivering environmental services.
 Ben will investigate how devices such as regulation and subsidies (both publicly and privately funded) can be designed to improve environmental outcomes, with a particular focus on water services.